College-of-DuPage-Lunabotics/lunabot_ros/README.md

   - **robot**
       - **rectangle_bot.xacro**: URDF description of a low resolution simulated rectangular bulldozer robot.
       - **square_bot.xacro**: URDF description of a low resolution simulated square bulldozer robot.
-      - **trencher_bot.xacro**: URDF description of a high resolution simulated robot that utilizes a trencher digging mechanism.
   - **worlds**: Gazebo world files for simulating the arena, each has different rock and crater placements.
       - **artemis**: Contains world files simulating the Artemis arena.
         - **artemis_arena.world**